 Nov.
 17, 2020

 Even in a good year, the holidays can be a challenge.
-What do you get for that special someone?
-How much time do you spend with friends?
-Should you try the fruitcake?
 For obvious reasons this year raises a whole new barrage of even greater issues: How do you know when it’s safe to travel?
 What should you do before you leave campus?
 What can you do to stay safe at home?

 The good news?
 You’re not in this alone.
-With the holidays quickly approaching, Show Me Mizzou is here with travel tips and safety guidelines for the MU community.
+With Thanksgiving break quickly approaching, Show Me Mizzou is here with travel tips and safety guidelines for the MU community.

 Before you travel